-On 24 February 2022 a war broke out between Russia and Ukraine.
-In response, the European Union and other international parties adopted wide-ranging, comprehensive economic and other legal sanctions in various areas against Russia and others.
+In response to the war, the European Union and other international parties adopted wide-ranging, comprehensive economic and other legal sanctions in various areas against Russia in the recent years and such sanctions are expected to be introduced in the future as well.
 Both the war and the sanctions - those already in place and those adopted in future - have perceivable direct and indirect economic implications that may have an impact on the operating environment of PannErgy.
 At the time of the preparation of these consolidated financial statements, the impact of future consequences and effects cannot be estimated.
-Based on the information available, the potential adverse effects of the war are expected to have a limited impact on the operation of the Company because the Company has no exposure to Russian or Ukrainian buyers, suppliers or creditors, and the Russia-Ukraine war exerts no direct, significant impact on the Company's revenues in the reporting period, on the measurement of its assets or on its investments.
+Based on the information available, the potential future negative effects of the war are expected to have a limited impact on the operation of the Company because

+- the Company has no exposure to Russian or Ukrainian buyers, suppliers, or creditors; - the Russia-Ukraine war exerts no direct, significant impact on the Company's revenues in the reporting period, on the measurement of its assets or on its investments.